dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 # Changelog
 [changelog]: #changelog

-- 2018-01-24: DEP process and governance model is discussed by Working Group
+- 2018-01-24: DEP process and governance model is discussed by Working Group.
+  First full draft of DEP-0001 submitted for review.